Kyle Isbel Preview, Player Props: Royals vs. White Sox

 - Isbel is hitting .236 with 19 doubles, a triple, five home runs and 10 walks.

-- Isbel has an RBI in 22 of 75 games this year, with multiple RBI in six of them.
+- Isbel has driven in a run in 22 games this season (29.3%), including six games with more than one RBI (8.0%).
 He has also driven home three or more of his team's runs in one contest.

-- In 27 of 75 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.